Brazing a Copper Tube and Steel Plate

-A custom-designed single position multi-turn helical coil was built to generate the required heating for the application.
+A custom-designed single position multiple-turn helical coil was built to generate the required heating for the application.
 Initial tests were conducted to optimize the power delivered to the part.

 The client requested a system that would meet their time objectives which the EKOHEAT easily did, boosting the client's throughput.

 Brazing a brass tube and flange; torch replacement

 Application engineers determined placing a turn that is targeted to the tube inside the part would optimize heating for this application.
 This heats the tube while the flange is being heated enabling both parts to achieve the required temperature concurrently.

 Brazing a magnetic steel cutting tool with induction

 Induction heating rapidly heats the steel parts to the required temperature, especially with the EKOHEAT's Auto Tap feature.
 The Ambrell Applications Lab used their expertise to create the right solution for the system and the system hardware.

 Brazing a steel and copper strip to carbide